kyleorman/TruVium/README.md

 ### Immediate Tasks
 - Complete Vim plugin configuration documentation
-- Add detailed keybinding reference for all editors and Tmux
+- Add detailed keybinding reference for all editors and tmux
 - Improve error handling in setup scripts
 - Add more support for custom tool versions in configuration
 - Add more open-source HDL tools